sizespectrum/therMizer/README.md

                             metabolism_effect = TRUE)

 ```
 Note that `ocean_temp_array` defines the specific time frame for the projection in time that needs to occur in the `project()` function.
 In particular, the `t_start` argument must be within the range of dates covered by `ocean_temp_array`.
-Similarly, the end of the simulation is determined by `t_start` + `t_max`, which also needs to be within the range of dates of `ocean_temp_array`.
+Similarly, the length of the simulation is determined by `t_max` in years, which should be set within the range of dates of `ocean_temp_array`.
+If `t_max` exceeds the length of the temperature time series provided by `ocean_temp_array`, therMizer will cycle through the values of `ocean_temp_array` until reaching the end of the simulation.

-Moreover, it is important to note that mizer is based on a yearly time step.
+Finally, it is important to note that mizer is based on a yearly time step.
 If `ocean_temp_array` does not follow yearly time steps, the `dt` argument in the `project()` function must be adjusted accordingly.
 The `dt` argument specifies the time step size and should be set to the fraction of a year corresponding to the time step used in `ocean_temp_array`.
 For example, if `ocean_temp_array` provides monthly temperatures, the `dt` value should be set to 1/12, while daily temperatures would require a `dt` of 1/365 or 1/366 for leap years.
+By default, `dt` is set to 1/10.

 Below is an example to use the `project` function with therMizer: